91shetty/91shetty.github.io/ds4ux/README.md

 <h3> Research Question: "Rise of Golden State Warriors basketball team" </h3>
 Hypothesis: <br/>
-1) has the 4 factor (Shooting, Rebounding, Free throws, Turnovers) percentage for the team has improved over the past 5 years?
+1) the 4 factor (Shooting, Rebounding, Free throws, Turnovers) percentage for the team has improved over the past 5 years

-2) key stats of Steph Curry's game that has made him an indispensable resource to the GSW's team is shooting percentage.
+2) key stat of Steph Curry's game that has made him an indispensable resource to the GSW's team is shooting percentage

-3) how key stats of Curry, Barnes, Thompson, Iguodala and Green have impacted the team's success?
+3) key stats of Harrison Barnes, Thompson, Iguodala and Green have impacted the team's success?

 <h3> Data Sources: </h3>